Core Policy Platform for the Scottish Parliament Elections

 We want Greater Accountability in Scotland

-Our current 2 vote Scottish Parliament elections uses first past the post, which is not democratic, and a list based top up, that hands power to political parties, not the people.
+Our current 2 vote Scottish Parliament elections uses first past the post, which does not reflect the totality of votes cast, and a list based top up, that hands power to political parties, not the people.

 Did you know that 42% of MSP’s are accountable to their party only – that needs to change.